 Whether you want a baking bar or chocolate chips, Ghirardelli makes a great one.
-For a semi-sweet touch to your recipe this product is wonderful.
-Like the dark chocolate reviews, it melts wells and tastes great.
+For a semi-sweet touch to your recipe, this product is wonderful.
+Like the dark chocolate reviews, it melts well and tastes great.

 Best Milk Chocolates for Melting